zkotti/fun-in-lockdown/guide.md

 | Healthy Salted Caramel Popcorn| [recipe here](https://laurenslatest.com/healthy-caramel-corn/)| Enjoy them!|
 | Special Overnight Oats 5 ways| [recipe here](https://www.youtube.com/watch?v=3uiaaiugNdE&t=314s)| Best combo is choco & PB|

+### Make sure you don't skip breakfast

+Breakfast is known as one of the most important meals of the day, if not the most important, as many suggest.
+It boosts your energy levels and improves your ability to concentrate, while refueling your body with vital nutrients.
+To sum up, breakfast helps both your brain and body to stay alert during your rough daily routine.

+So, why do you keep skipping it?
+Quarantine is the perfect time to adopt new habits and you have to add breakfast in your everyday list!

+In order to convince you that breakfast is not always a time-consuming process, here is a list of easy-to-make and interesting breakfast ideas:

 ---

 <img align="left" width="40" height="40" src="media/icons/coronavirus.png">